britram/rains-prototype/draft-trammell-rains-protocol.md

 ### Message Section structure {#message-sections}

-Each Message Section in the Message's content value is a two-element array.
+Each Message Section in the Message's content value is represented as a two-element array.
 The first element in the array is the message section type, encoded as an integer as in {{tabsection}}.
-The second element in the array is a message section body, a CBOR map defined as in the subsections
+The second element in the array is a message section body, a CBOR map defined as in the subsections {{assertions}},
-{{assertions}}, {{queries}}, and {{notifications}}
+{{queries}}, and {{notifications}}

 {: #tabsection title="Message Section Type Codes"}